Category: Email / Inbox tools

 Hushmail

-GMX Mail fails first because the inbox interface displays advertising panels and promotional message placements beside emails.
+GMX Mail fails first because it breaks when the inbox interface includes advertising panels or promotional message placement.

 Verdict